melecajou/conanserverstatus/README.md

     - **Feedback**: Sends a Direct Message to the user upon successful teleportation.
     - **Restrictions**: Only players with a linked Discord account can use this feature.
     - **List Warps**: Use `/warps` in Discord or `!warps` in the in-game chat to see a list of available locations.
+- **Home System**: Allows players to set a personal teleport point.
+    - `!sethome`: Saves the player's current position as their home.
+    - `!home`: Teleports the player back to their saved home position.
+    - **Note**: The position is read from the game database.
+There might be a slight delay in coordinate accuracy (up to 1 minute) depending on the server's automatic save cycle.
+    - **Cooldowns**: Both `!sethome` and `!home` have configurable cooldowns.
 - **Isolated Data Paths**: Each server uses its own separate database for stats, while player identity and VIP status are managed in a unified global registry (`data/global_registry.db`).
 - **Robust and Resilient**: Features resilient RCON connection handling to gracefully manage temporary server unavailability.